Greg Jennings: Green Bay Packers

 The Green Bay Packers drafted Jennings in the second round (52nd pick overall) of the 2006 NFL draft.
 On July 24, 2006, he signed a contract with the Packers.

 Jennings was named the starting wide receiver, along with Donald Driver, which put Robert Ferguson in the slot, for his first professional regular-season game Green Bay Packers by head coach Mike McCarthy on September 2, 2006.
 Jennings led the NFL in receiving yardage during the 2006 preseason.
 He had 1 catch for 5 yards in his first game.

 On September 24, 2006, he caught a 75-yard touchdown pass from Brett Favre against the Detroit Lions.
 It was Favre's 400th touchdown pass for his career, a milestone reached only by Favre, Dan Marino, Peyton Manning, Tom Brady, Drew Brees, Philip Rivers and Aaron Rodgers.
 This was also Jennings's first 100-plus-yard game, as he finished with 3 catches, 101 yards and 1 touchdown.
 Jennings was voted NFL Rookie of the Week for games played September 24–25, 2006, the only time he received this honor.
 Jennings was also named to the NFL All Rookie team at the end of the season.

 On September 23, 2007, Jennings caught a game-winning 57-yard TD pass from Favre with less than two minutes to play to help beat the San Diego Chargers 31–24 at Lambeau Field and improve the team's record to 3–0 in 2007.
-This was Jennings' first touchdown catch in 2007, as well as Favre's 420th career touchdown pass, tying him with Marino for the most TD passes in NFL history.
+This was Jennings's first touchdown catch in 2007, as well as Favre's 420th career touchdown pass, tying him with Marino for the most TD passes in NFL history.

 A week later on September 30, 2007, during a 23–16 victory over the Minnesota Vikings, Jennings caught a 16-yard pass from Favre that opened the scoring ten minutes into the first quarter, and broke the all-time touchdown pass record Favre had shared with Dan Marino.
-On October 29, 2007, Jennings caught an 82-yard touchdown pass from Favre to defeat the Denver Broncos 19–13 in overtime, tying him for the second-longest overtime touchdown in NFL history.
+On October 29, 2007, Jennings caught an 82-yard touchdown pass from Favre to defeat the Denver Broncos 19–13 in overtime, tying him for the second-longest overtime touchdown in NFL history at the time.
 Then the following week, he caught the game-winning touchdown pass that went for 60 yards to beat the Chiefs in Kansas City.
 Against the Cowboys on November 29, 2007, in a game broadcast on the NFL Network, Jennings hauled in the first ever touchdown pass by quarterback Aaron Rodgers.